Killandio/CursoEmVideo-Python/README.md

 ---

+## 🌍 Important Notes for International Users

+While the comments in the code are written in **English** to make the repository accessible to a broader audience, the actual Python code is in **Portuguese**.
+This decision reflects the course's context, which is aimed at Portuguese-speaking students.
+If you're an English speaker, the comments provide sufficient context to understand the solutions, even if the code itself is in Portuguese.

+---

+## 🇧🇷 Nota para Brasileiros

+Os comentários dos códigos estão em **inglês** para alcançar uma audiência maior, mas o código permanece em **português**, como no curso.
+Isso mantém a lógica e os exemplos alinhados ao aprendizado proposto pelo professor Gustavo Guanabara.

+---

 ## 📂 Exercises Overview

 The exercises are organized into three modules ("Mundos").
 You can explore the full list in each directory or view selected highlights below.